Turtle-Head/FeedReader-P6/README.md

 ### Check for content change when loading the new feeds

 -   Checks for content changes changes between first and second feed
--   Checks for changes to the content within the feed entries
 -   Checks for blank entries